 - 7 Best Redcar Races Betting Sites

-If you’re keen to combine a day at the races with a trip to a sun-kissed beach, Redcar Racecourse is the answer.
+If you’re keen to combine a day at the races with a trip to a sun-kissed beach, Redcar is the answer.
 Based in North Yorkshire, Redcar is a seaside town located just outside Cleveland.
-Hosting Flat race meets from April through November, Redcar is a uniquely British institution.
+Hosting flat race meets from April through to November, Redcar is a uniquely British institution.

-Redcar is not the most prestigious racecourse in Britain based on events.
+It is not the most prestigious racecourse in Britain based on events.
 It is not renowned for graded racing meets or generating huge revenues in prize money.
-If is, however, a unique beauty spot among British racing.
+It is, however, a unique beauty spot among British racing.